 It is important that you give us your full name and address and also exactly what medication you need to order.
 It helps the receptionist if you read the names from the slip that was in the bag with your last medication rather than what is on the box itself.

-We also offer a weekly remote delivery service to Powburn, *Lowick, Chatton, Milfield and Cornhill.
-Orders MUST be received by 12 noon on Monday for delivery on Thursday. *Lowick deliveries are made on Wednesday morning so the orders must be in by the previous Friday.
+We also offer a weekly remote delivery service to Powburn, Lowick, Milfield.
+Orders MUST be received by 12 noon on the Friday before for delivery on Thursday.
 This is not an NHS-service and is provided by the staff out of the goodness of their hearts.
 It therefore won’t be available when they are on holiday, on sick leave or in adverse weather conditions.